argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/installation.md

 time="YYY" level=info msg="Download complete, it took 7.792426599s"
 ```

 You are now ready to use the Gateway API in your [Rollout definitions](https://argoproj.github.io/argo-rollouts/features/specification/).
+See also our [Quick Start Guide](quick-start.md).